TETRA: Comparison to Project 25

 Currently, P25 deployed to more than 53 countries and TETRA deployed to more than 114 countries.

 Professional usage

 At the end of 2009 there were 114 countries using TETRA systems in Europe, Middle East, Africa, Asia Pacific, Caribbean and Latin America.

-The TETRA-system is in use by the public sector in the following countries.
+The TETRA system is in use in the following countries.
 Only TETRA network infrastructure installations are listed.
 TETRA being an open standard, each of these networks can use any mix of TETRA mobile terminals from a wide range of suppliers.